 - black pepper, to taste

-- Open your red beans, rinse them, and place them in a bowl of water to soak for 30 minutes.
+- Open your red beans, then rinse them, and place them in a bowl of water to soak for 30 minutes.
 This releases the gasses.
 You will see the bubbles rise.
 Trust me, your tummy will thank you for this!

 - While your beans are soaking and your corn cools, place your cherry tomatoes on a foil-lined baking sheet.
 Place them under the broiler for about 4 minutes, or until the skins pop open.
 Remove them once they start to pop, don’t let them burn!

 - Firstly, pinch the cherry tomatoes gently to pop them out of their skins.
 Cut them in half.
 Then, put the tomatoes, seeds and the juices you are releasing into a large glass (or other non-reactive) bowl.

 - Drain your red beans in a colander.
 Toss them in the bowl with the tomatoes.

 Directions, Part Two